Danger

 Two big sections.

-* **General** — agent details, workspace state, lifecycle scripts, channels, skills, devices, secrets.
+* **General** — agent details, workspace state, lifecycle scripts, channels where supported, skills, devices, secrets.
 One row at a time.

-* **Actions** — three buttons: Restart Gateway, OpenClaw Settings UI, Delete This Agent.
+* **Actions** — engine-specific controls such as Restart Gateway, OpenClaw Settings UI, and Delete This Agent.

 ## Agent details